LucasBehrendt/investorsclub/README.md

 - The events page is a seperate page that is accessed from the nav bar.
 The nav bar at the top has been restyled with the standard colour of dark slate grey (#333333) to fit the white background.
 There are buttons below the nav bar for either 'Bar Meets' or 'Dinners' to jump to the corresponding events.
 Below the buttons are event cards, three for each category, which contain information about the event, such as date/time and location.
 The cards also contain an inviting image and a shadow has been added for extra depth.

-- The cards will change from horizontal to vertical positioning on smaller screen sizes.
+- The cards will change from horizontal to vertical positioning on smaller screen sizes, which keeps the page easily navigated on mobile devices.
+The header and footer will follow the home pages responsiveness for a consistent look.

 ![Events Page image 1](docs/images/events-1.png)
 ![Events Page image 2](docs/images/events-2.png)

 ### Contact Page

 - The contact page is another seperate page that is accessed from the nav bar, or by clicking the 'Join us' button on the landing page.
 A form is presented over a looping video of a skyscraper, where the user can sign up for upcoming events from a dropdown menu.
-There is also a textbox for questions or propositions for future events.
+Inputs for first name, last name and email are required for submission, while the events menu is optional, since there is also an optional textbox for questions or propositions for future events.
+A submitted form is confirmed with the Code Institute form dump.

+- When viewed on smaller screen sizes, the contact page will adjust to maintain an appealing layout.
+The header and footer will behave the same as on the other pages.

 ![Contact Page image](docs/images/contact.png)